We're about to learn how to write a resume, but think about this, first:

 You need a cover letter, most definitely.

 Your cover letter or job application letter lets you expand upon things that you need to keep brief on your resume.
-Also, it allows you to speak easily in common-language sentences, where your resume has to be a bit more robotic-sounding.
-It complements your resume in a symbiotic way.
+Also, it allows you to speak easily in normal sentences!

-A great resume cover letter will give you an advantage over other candidates.
-Or at least the hiring manager will appreciate you not making their eyes bleed.
-Guess what?
-You can write a cover letter that matches in our worry-free resume maker!
+A great cover letter that matches your resume gives you an advantage over other candidates.
+You can write a cover letter in our resume builder!
 Here's what it may look like:

 Wrap It Up Nicely

-Resume Tip: Double-check your CV or resume draft before sending it out.
-Better yet, get a second pair of eyes on it by letting a friend or family member skim through it.
-Then, scan your resume and cover letter (and email!) with a tool like Grammarly.
+Double-check your CV or resume draft before sending it out.
+Scan your resume and cover letter (and email!) with a tool like Grammarly.
+Then, ask a friend or family member to triple-check.

 Remember when we discussed social media and LinkedIn back in the contact section?
 Well, do you remember the naked pictures you posted onto Facebook several months ago?